MohamedRifkee/MS.Mohamed-Rifkee/README.md

 - 📄 Know about me at [www.linkedin.com/in/mohamed-rifkee-114245222)

-- ⚡ Fun fact *Iam Not Game...
+- ⚡ Fun fact *I'm Not a Game...
-                 Iam the Palyer*
+                 I'm the Palyer*

 <h3 align="left">Connect with me:</h3>
 <p align="left">